PetraHudeckova/Coursera-Data-Cleaning/CodeBook.md

 Values for these variables were calculated as a mean of variables of the selected variables, excluded subject and activity.
 The names of the variables were edited to fit R naming variables style.

 ##Description of all variables

+Subject is integer.
+Activity is Factor.
+All other columns are numeric.

 <table border=0 cellpadding=0 cellspacing=0 width=713 style='border-collapse:
  collapse;table-layout:fixed;width:535pt'>
  <col width=214 style='mso-width-source:userset;mso-width-alt:7826;width:161pt'>